How To Earn Your Pediatric Nursing Certification

 - Strengthened confidence in clinical abilities

 Regardless of the pediatric certification obtained, becoming certified carries a strong sense of professional pride.
-It indicates that you have a specialty knowledge beyond RN licensure.
+It indicates that you have specialty knowledge beyond RN licensure.
 Board certification is recognized by employers, colleagues, as well as patients and their families.